wdorsey/dotVFile/README.md

 Some notes on VFile paths:
 - `Path` effectively acts as a unique directory identifier.
-- The standard VDirectory path uses '/' to divide directories and always has both a leading and trailing divider.
+- A `VDirectory` path uses '/' to divide directories and always has both a leading and trailing divider.
 - The Root directory of every VFile system is '/'. `VDirectory.IsRoot` indicates that you've reached the root.

 But you don't need to worry about fiddling with precisely formatted paths, `VDirectory` will accept a wide variety of paths and handle converting them to VFile's standard path.